Rosenstein Tunnel: Rosenstein second tunnel (from 1915)

 The two new tunnels were built between 1912 and 1914.
 The first tunnel went into operation in November 1915.
 The First World War and the lack of money stopped further work on the new railway lines in 1917.
-The 3rd and 4th track from Bad Cannstatt to the Central Station went into operation on 26 May 1925.
+The third and fourth tracks from Bad Cannstatt to the Central Station went into operation on 26 May 1925.

 Later developments

 Stuttgart 21

 As part of the Stuttgart 21 project another railway tunnel will be built to replace the current Rosenstein tunnel.
 The preservation of the existing tunnel was examined but rejected in the course of the planning approval process because this would have meant that the railway network would have continued to divide the lower castle garden (Schlossgarten).